 Flynn is not a cheap author to find and a large number of the titles seem to have no presence at all in the online second hand bookstores.
 The Sharp Quillet and Exit Sir John (both 1947) are the most readily available, often, oddly, with dust jacket intact.
 They’re good reads, not his best work, but solidly entertaining.
 The first six or so have copies out there, possibly as they were, I think, released in the US as well, not something I believe is true of all of his titles.
 Also some of the later titles have cropped up more than once in my searches.
 My current tally is 27 books out of 54 and there aren’t many his other titles that I’ve seen for sale, even at unaffordable prices.
 My copy of Conspiracy At Angel states that Fear and Trembling sold 56,000 copies (which might be publisher hyperbole) so there might be another 55,999 copies out there somewhere…

-However, since October 2019, the first ten Flynn titles are available from Dean Street Press in paperback and ebook form.
+However, in October 2019, the first ten Flynn titles are available from Dean Street Press in paperback and ebook form.
 The next ten followed in 2020 and the following ten in 2021.
 Things look promising for 2022, by the way…

 His finest work is generally considered to be The Mystery Of The Peacock’s Eye (well, by the few of us who’ve read it) but I think Tread Softly, the tale of a man who may or may not have murdered his wife as he slept under the influence of a nightmare, pips it.